How to Prevent Marital Conflict When an Ex Makes Contact

 “Well, I’ve been married for (state the number) of years.
 My spouse and I met at (name the place).
-He or she is a (occupation, not an adjectival clue to his character).”
-Say whatever you choose to, as long as you talk positively about your partner.
+He or she is a (occupation).”
+Add whatever else you choose, as long as you talk positively about your partner.

 Then ask, “What about you?
 Did you ever get married?”
 If you ask about the other persons' marital status before you mention yours, you might give the impression that you are inquiring about an opportunity to take up the previous relationship where you left off.
 Establish from the start, that you respect marriage--yours and your friend's.